Ultra Late Soybeans after Corn

 Here’s a link to a planting video I took last year.

 The quicker you get them growing the better.
-Planted in corn stubble you will need to use 30-50 pounds of N to get these beans as tall as possible.
+Planted in corn stubble growers have found that you will need to use 30-50 pounds of N to get these beans as tall as possible.
 The photo of the drill running is from last year.
 We often pump the nitrogen through the irrigation system.
-Always plant into wet dirt, try not to plant and water up as this can form a crust, but under certain conditions you may have to water them before they crack the ground.
-Water after soybeans have cracked through for best results.
+Always plant into wet dirt, plant and water to keep soil cool and moist.
 All season irrigation is necessary for good results.

 Certified Cobb variety soybeans is your best tried and true choice.
 It’s not Roundup Ready however so put your herbicides out quick as these beans will grow very fast.
 Other varieties have been used and may work well, especially before the end of July.
 Also watching for and treating for insects and diseases is critical.
 Seminole County farmers have often made 35 bu/acre and finished planting as late as the second week in August, but the later you get, the lower the yield and the riskier it is.
 In some years the yields are low when we have an early fall.
 Farmers say they like double cropping the soybeans behind corn for another reason, it keeps late season weeds down in the fields.